 Preparation to sit for the medical laboratory scientist board of certification exam

-offered through the American Society of Clinical Pathology, MLS(ASCP)
+offered through the American Society for Clinical Pathology, MLS(ASCP)

-Overarching goals of this program are to provide a highly-skilled cadre of leaders in the laboratory based professions.
+Overarching goals of this program are to provide a highly-skilled cadre of leaders in the laboratory-based professions.
 The new program aligns with the vision of the University of Delaware as a center for graduate level professional education and training.

 Outcomes for the MS-MLS include the expectation that students will be able to: